Trenteve/Trenteve-python/Python_lessons.md

         return self.age + other.age
     print(self + other)
         This add method would be in the class with a constructor that initializes the ages.

+In a class in order to access a variable in multiple functions, we must use self.variable.